rafaelcoelho1409/TimeSeriesForecast/README.md

 - xgboost
 - Facebook Prophet

-## Conteúdos deste repositório
+## Contents
-Este repositório contém três Jupyter Notebooks:
+This repo contains three Jupyter Notebooks:
-- SARIMAX.ipynb: notebook onde é usado o modelo estatístico SARIMAX para fazer forecast (previsão)
+- SARIMAX.ipynb: notebook which the statistic model SARIMAX is used to forecast
-- XGBoost.ipynb: notebook onde é usado o modelo de regressão do XGBoost para fazer forecast (previsão)
+- XGBoost.ipynb: notebook which the regression model XGBoost is used to forecast
-- Prophet.ipynb: notebook onde é usado o Facebook Prophet para fazer forecast (previsão)
+- Prophet.ipynb: notebook which Facebook Prophet is used to forecast

-## Imagens dos modelos construídos
+## Images from builded models
 <img src="SARIMAX.png"/>
 <img src="XGBoost.png"/>
 <img src="Prophet1.png"/>